-- Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding - Staff are properly trained in recognising and reporting safeguarding issues - Pupils are taught about safeguarding, including online safety.
-This may include covering relevant issues for schools through Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) which will be compulsory from September 2020.
-Schools have flexibility to decide how they discharge their duties effectively within the first year of compulsory teaching and are encouraged to take a phased approach (if needed) when introducing these subjects.
-The following resources may help: - o The Department for Education's non-statutory guidance: Teaching online safety in schools. - Annex C of the Department for Education's statutory guidance, Keeping Children Safe in Education (September 2020) includes additional information on how to support keeping children safe online when they are learning at home. - UK Council for Internet Safety (UKCIS) guidance: Education for a connected world - National Crime Agency's CEOP education programme: Thinkuknow - Public Health England: Rise Above - Appropriate filters and monitoring systems are in place
+- Our schools take a whole school approach to safeguarding, ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development.
+Ultimately, all systems, processes and policies should operate with the best interests of the child at heart - · Appropriate action is taken in a timely manner to safeguard and promote children's welfare - All staff are aware of their statutory responsibilities with respect to safeguarding - · Staff are properly trained in recognising and reporting safeguarding issues - Where there is a safeguarding concern, the child's wishes and feelings are taken into account when determining what action to take and what services to provide - Well promoted, easily understood and easily accessible systems are in place for children to confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback - Pupils are taught about safeguarding, including online safety.
+This may include covering relevant issues for schools through Relationships Education (for all primary pupils) and Relationships and Sex Education (for all secondary pupils) and Health Education (for all pupils in state-funded schools) which became compulsory from September 2020.
+The following resources may help: - The Department for Education's non-statutory guidance: Teaching online safety in schools - Annex D of the Department for Education's statutory guidance, Keeping Children Safe in Education (September 2022) includes additional information to support schools and parents/carers to keep children safe online. - UK Council for Internet Safety (UKCIS) guidance: Education for a connected world - UKCIS guidance: Sharing nudes and semi-nudes: advice for education settings working with children and young people - The UKCIS guidance on using external visitors helps schools to ensure the maximum impact of any online safety sessions delivered by external visitors - National Crime Agency's CEOP education programme: Thinkuknow - Public Health England: Rise Above - Harmful online challenges and online hoaxes this includes advice on preparing for any online challenges and hoaxes, sharing information with parents and carers and where to get help and support. - London Grid for Learning's 'Undressed' provides advice about how to teach young children about being tricked into getting undressed online in a fun way without scaring them or explaining the motives of sex offenders. - Appropriate filters and monitoring systems are in place